 Transport for NSW replaces the RMS

 Transport for NSW (TfNSW) is the government authority responsible for managing all aspects of transport in New South Wales.
 It replaced Roads and Maritime Services (RMS) on 20 November 2019.
 All RMS functions – roads and transport – were transferred to TfNSW.
-This means registration, licensing, tolling, demerits and other vehicle transactions are now handled by TfNSW.
+Registration, licensing, tolling, demerits and other vehicle transactions are now handled by Service NSW, for TfNSW.

 TfNSW was created under Transport Administration Act 1988 (the Act).
 The Act sets out the main objectives of TfNSW: